 Before an offer of appointment can be made, the administrative unit reviewing the appointment file for completeness, including affirmative action compliance, must be notified by the Office of Academic Affirmative Action that the Compliance Report has been approved.

 d.
 Record‑Keeping and Submission of Forms

 The organizational unit must maintain complete and accurate records of actions about each position.
 These records, including applicant files (per PPM 480-20, Section V-8, August 1989), must be retained in the unit for a period of three to five years and are subject to audit by the Director-OAAA at any time.

-UCSD Academic Academic Affirmative Action Recruitment Plan Summary Form:
+(a) UCSD Academic Affirmative Action Recruitment Plan Summary Form:

 The department will retain the bottom copy of the preprinted form and will forward the original and remaining copies to the Office of Academic Affirmative Action.
 An appropriate number of copies of the proposed text of the advertisement, per the instructions at the bottom of the Recruitment Plan Summary Form, must be attached to provide for the full distribution of the approved form and ad text.
 One approved copy of the Recruitment Plan Summary Form and proposed text will be returned to the department for retention.

-Two copies of all other supporting documentation such as copies of correspondence with minority and women's groups, individuals, announcements, etc.
+ii.
+Two copies of all other supporting documentation such as copies of correspondence with minority and women's groups, individuals, institutions, announcements, etc.

 To determine compliance with academic affirmative action obligations: